Heartless (The Weeknd song)

-"Heartless" is a song recorded by Canadian singer the Weeknd.
-It was released on November 27, 2019, through XO and Republic Records, as the lead single from his fourth studio album After Hours (2020).
+"Heartless" is a song by the Canadian singer-songwriter the Weeknd.
+It was released on November 27, 2019, through XO and Republic Records as the lead single from his fourth studio album, After Hours (2020).
 The Weeknd wrote and produced the song alongside Metro Boomin, Illangelo, and Dre Moon.
 The song combines R&B and trap with elements of electroclash.

 "Heartless" received acclaim from critics, praising it for its production, catchiness and the Weeknd's vocals.
 It peaked at number three on the Canadian Hot 100.
 Elsewhere, the song topped the US Billboard Hot 100, giving the Weeknd his fourth number-one song on the chart, and also has figured within the record charts in other 28 countries and was the last new number one single of the 2010s.
 A vaporwave remix of the song featuring American rapper Lil Uzi Vert was released alongside the deluxe edition of its parent album on March 23, 2020.
 On April 3, 2020, an extended and normal-pitched version of the Lil Uzi Vert remix was released alongside the parent album's accompanying remix EP.